Intelligent diagnosis

 Displays the detailed execution process of the task.

-In the Operation Details module of the Execution page, you can click the EMR Web UI address printed in the Log to open the corresponding EMR component's web UI.
-You can also click the Intelligent Diagnostics button in the lower-right corner to analyze the error message.
+In the Execution section of Operation Details, you can click the EMR Web UI URL printed in the Log to go to the corresponding EMR component web page, and click the Intelligent Diagnostics button in the lower-right corner to go to the intelligent diagnosis page and analyze the error information.

 Intelligent Diagnostics

-This feature uses a large language model (LLM) to analyze task run error logs.
-Tongyi Qianwen, DeepSeek, and the DW Knowledge Base are supported.
+Uses a large language model (LLM) to analyze task error logs.
+The following models are supported: Qwen, DeepSeek, and DW Knowledge Base.

-You can use the Tongyi Qianwen and DeepSeek LLMs to analyze error logs, generate an error analysis, and receive suggested solutions.
-You can also view recommended solutions in the DW Knowledge Base.
+You can use Qwen or DeepSeek to analyze error logs, parse error logs and generate error analyses and resolution suggestions, and view recommended solutions in the DW Knowledge Base.

 DQC

-If the task is associated with a data quality monitoring rule, the rule is triggered when the task runs.
-You can view the rule's detailed execution results here.
+If data quality rules are associated with the task, the rules are triggered when the task runs.
+You can view the detailed execution results of the data quality rules here.

 Code details

-On the General tab, you can view key timestamps and basic information for the current task.
-For a detailed description of related properties, see Scheduling configuration.
+On the General page, you can view the key timestamps and basic information for the current task run.
+For more information about the properties, see Configure scheduling properties.

-On the Influenced Baseline tab, you can view the list of baselines that monitor the current task and check their operational status.
-For more information about intelligent baselines, see Intelligent baseline overview.
+On the Influenced Baseline page, you can view the list of baselines that monitor the current task and their running status.
+For more information about intelligent baselines, see Overview.

-On the Historical instance tab, you can view the following information:
+On the Historical instance page, you can view the following information:

 -

-Metric trends for the current task: A chart shows the trends in the task's Running time, Start run time, Waiting Time for Resources, and Completed At over the last 15 days.
+Trends of metrics across dimensions for the current task: Visual charts display the trends of Running time, Start run time, Waiting Time for Resources, and Completed At for the current task over the last 15 days.

 -

-Historical instance runs for the current task: A list displays details of historical instances, including start time, end time, duration, and resource wait time.
-You can click Run Diagnostics in the Actions column to open the diagnosis details page for that instance.
+Historical instance running status of the current task: A list displays the running details of historical instances for the current task, including the start time, end time, running duration, and resource waiting time.
+You can click Run Diagnostics in the Actions column to go to the diagnosis details page of the corresponding instance.